How many pupils are at St James Senior Girls’ School?

 What are the main entrance points?

 Pupils can enter St James aged 11 or 16.
-Our main intake is at 11+ (Year 7), when we admit approximately 28 girls.
+Our main intake is at 11+ (Year 7), when we admit approximately 28 pupil.
 We occasionally have places available in Years 8, 9 and 10.